Island Communities - Each One is very Unique

 The island was known as "Chaise's Key" when the first map was drawn in 1849.
 It was renamed "Casey Key" in 1856 and relabeled "Treasure Island" during the Florida land boom in the 1920's.
 But the name Casey Key was more sticky and made it somehow back.

 Each of the Barrier Islands has its amazing ambiance, with Casey Key being one of the breathtaking tropical seclusions amid an atmosphere of unmistakable affluence.
 It is impossible to travel its eight-mile length without uttering the word “wow” at some point.

 Residents enjoy an unspoiled, tropical island with private beach accesses.
 How can one describe Casey Key in a nutshell?
 Casey Key is just an "extraordinary and unique island."
 Yes, that's it.

 The island is strictly residential with only a few small motels near the southern end.
-There is only one long and winding road cutting through the center of the isle.
+There is only one long and winding road cutting through the center of the island.
 Here and there you can catch a glimpse of the beach or of the Gulf of Mexico.
 In certain spots, the island is so narrow that you can see the water of the Gulf on one side and the water of the Intracoastal Waterway on the other side.
-At some places along the key you can easily lob a seashell across the entire width of the island.
-A majority of the island is less than 800’ wide.
+At some places along the key, you could easily lob a seashell across the entire width of the island.
+A big section of the island is less than 800’ wide.